w3c/aria-at-app/docs/database.md

 yarn workspace server db-populate-sample-data:dev;
 ```

-### Cloning the Production Database
+### Cloning and using live environments database dumps locally

-The prerequisite for the following steps is SSH access to the production server.
+The prerequisite for the following steps is SSH access to the `staging` or `production` server.

-1. Follow the [manual backup instructions](../deploy/README.md#manual-db-backup) which will produce a local database dump of the production database.
+1. Follow the [manual backup instructions](../deploy/README.md#manual-db-backup) which will produce a local database dump of the `staging` or `production` database.
 2. Drop your **local** aria_at_report database using your preferred tool.
 3. Initialize the database in an empty state:
     ```